Aaron-K-T-Berry/Aaron-K-T-Berry/README.md

 ### Hi there 👋

-Im Aaron, Im do all things softwrae engineering mainly with NodeJs and Python.
-I have a keen interesting in DevOps and automating with these languages and trying to run software easier and at sale with automation tools like kvm, containers and all other virtualization options.
+My name is Aaron.
+I work in software engineering, mainly with NodeJs and Python applications.
+I'm also trying to automate related tasks using DevOps.
+Over the past six years, I have been working in the Australian banking and finance sector, helping teams deploy and run applications in AWS and Azure clouds.

-If you wanna see some of the other stuff im doing around the web check out my links below:
+If you want to see some of the other stuff I'm doing around the web, check out my links below:

-* I write about software and coding on medium [Medium](https://medium.com/@aaron-kt-berry) or subscribing via [Email](https://aaron-kt-berry.medium.com/subscribe).
+* I do technical writing on some of the interesting problems I'm enjoying solving, and you can read about them [here](); I am also available for work, so feel free to [reach out]().
-* If your in the market for homelab or home server gear consider checking out [Server Labs Aus.](https://serverlabs.com.au/) for your next purchase.
+* If you have interesting software projects, ideas or opportunities, contact me via [Email](mailto:aaron.berry@ab-consulting.dev) or [LinkedIn](https://www.linkedin.com/in/aaron-kt-berry/) to discuss them.
-* If you have interesting work or ideas get in touch at my [Email](mailto:aaron.berry@ab-consulting.dev) or [LinkedIn](https://www.linkedin.com/in/aaron-kt-berry/) to chat about it.
+* If you are in the homelab or home server gear market, consider checking out [Server Labs Aus.](https://serverlabs.com.au/) for your next purchase.